mdfortino/breather-app/README.md

 ```
 $ nodemon
 ```
-3. To access the data launch MongoDB and in a new tab use mongo to fin all users in the database
+3. To access the data launch MongoDB and in a new tab use mongo to find all users in the database
 ```
 $ mongod
 ```